GIVING (& GIVING BACK)

-The Conservation Grant, which is made available each year, is targeted at students who need financial assistance and, on occasion, other kinds of help from naturalists, to carry out their nature based projects.
+The Conservation Grant, which will be available again in 2023, is targeted at students who need financial assistance and, on occasion, other kinds of help from naturalists, to carry out their nature based projects.
 Projects that further the understanding of ecological relationships in the natural environment in Southern Saskatchewan are preferred candidates for the grant.

 Nature Regina requires that, upon completion of the project, the successful applicant will either make an oral presentation at one of the society’s monthly meetings or provide a full written report to Nature Regina.